 Pre-filters are simple in design.
-Normally made of a mesh-like material, they filter out larger particles and debris, so they don’t enter the machine.
-Cleaning these filters is easy enough, simply rinse them with water.
+Normally made of a mesh-like material, they filter out larger particles and debris.
+Cleaning these filters is easy enough—simply rinse them with water.
 Eventually, you’ll have to replace these filters.
 Each filter has its own lifespan (normally labeled on the box it came in).
-It’s important to know how long your pre-filter is rated for, so you know when to replace it.
+It’s important to know how long your pre-filter is rated for so you know when to replace it.

 Treated filters are infused with chemicals like phosphate, which break down particles further, so they don’t cause buildup in the machine.
 After a while, they also need replacing, as rinsing them won’t replenish the treatment.